julienLombard/blog-mvc/README.md

 ## Step-2 : Set Database connection

-First, to set the connection to the database, open the .env.dist file in the config folder for set your connection information:
+First, to set the connection to the database, open the config folder.
+Copy and rename the .env.dist file to an .dist file and set your connection information inside:

 ```
 # .env